-Clinical psychology involves assessment and treatment of a large variety of mental problems, including depression, post-traumatic stress disorder, phobias and schizophrenia.
-Degree programs in this field of study can be highly competitive, with acceptance rates as low as three percent, in some cases.
+Clinical psychology involves the assessment and treatment of a large variety of mental problems, including depression, post-traumatic stress disorder, phobias and schizophrenia.
+Degree programs in this field of study can be highly competitive, with acceptance rates as low as three percent in some cases.

 How to Select Colleges for Clinical Psychology

 Clinical psychology programs are available at 4-year colleges and universities.

 - School facilities

 According to the U.S. Bureau of Labor Statistics (BLS), a Doctor of Philosophy (Ph.D.) degree or another doctoral degree is usually required to be licensed and work as a clinical psychologist in independent practice (www.bls.gov).
 The recognized accrediting body for graduate programs in psychology is the American Psychological Association (APA).
 Accreditation by the APA is one of the most important factors to consider for students who are interested in clinical psychology.